 This course examines the ethics of major world religions, as both a field of study and a way of life.
 Students will learn about the relationship between religious faith and practice and personal and social ethics.
-Particular attention will be given to cooperative efforts towards a global ethic. \This course can meet the Search for Meaning II or Humanities LAF requirement but not both.\
+Particular attention will be given to cooperative efforts towards a global ethic.
+This course can meet the Search for Meaning II or Humanities LAF requirement but not both.

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Christian Vocation & Search for Meaning I), REL100(Christian Vocation and the Search for Meaning I), REL300(Bible, Christian Theology and Vocation), RLN100(Religion, Vocation, and the Search for Meaning I), RLN300(Religion and Vocation in the Public Sphere)